Could tender breasts and sore, hard nipples mean that I am pregnant?

-Many women normally experience breast tenderness and discharge after ovulation and think it is a sign of early pregnancy.
-Breast tenderness after ovulation is usually due to hormonal changes such as the increase in the hormone progesterone, which is produced by the corpus luteum, the area in the ovary where the egg originated.
-Not every woman who ovulates has this kind of breast tenderness
+Many women normally experience sore and hard nipples as well as breast tenderness and discharge after ovulation and think it is a sign of early pregnancy.
+Breast tenderness after ovulation is usually due to hormonal changes such as the increase in the hormone progesterone, which is produced by the corpus luteum (the area in the ovary where the egg originated).

-Common reasons for breast tenderness or discharge:
+Common causes of breast tenderness

 - Progesterone changes after ovulation

-- Puberty -- in both girls and boys
+- Puberty in both girls and boys

 - Approach of menopause (once your menstrual periods have stopped completely, breast tenderness often goes away unless you are taking hormone replacement therapy)

-- Persistent, unexplained breast pain
+- If you experience persistent, unexplained breast pain